 Go to The Swedish Energy Agency website

-Formas' areas of responsibility lie within the environment, agricultural sciences and spatial planning.
+Formas is a governmental research council for sustainable development.
+The council's areas of responsibility include the environment, agricultural sciences and spatial planning.

 In order to be granted funding, you must (in addition to scientific relevance) be able to describe the societal benefit of your research, as well as how you intend to communicate it to relevant audiences, i.e., stakeholders and/or end users.

 Formas also wants to know how your project will involve other actors and in which contexts the research project will have significance for those who are supposed to benefit from it.

 To help you meet the requirements, Formas offers information on what is:

 Good to know before you apply

 Forte funds research related to health, working life and welfare.